willemt/rsttst/README.rst

 In fact, this README file is testable and is used to test rsttst.

+If your tests document how your system works, why not formally combine your tests and documentation into one?

 Below is an example:

 2 + 2 = 4